 “But the Federal Government will need to go a lot further to get the scale of institutional investment required for build-to-rent product.”

-Other major property players like Lendlease are also looking with interest at the sector.
+Apart from Mirvac other major property players like Lendlease are also looking with interest at the sector.